MahbubA24/SimpleAppCounter/README.md

 ## Introduction

-In this Assignment you will Create an interactive web page that demonstrates JavaScript DOM manipulation, event handling, and basic programming concepts learned in Chapter 3. so the image of the assignment (/desktop/design.png)
+In this Assignment you will Create an interactive web page that demonstrates JavaScript DOM manipulation, event handling, and basic programming concepts learned in Chapter 3. so the image of the assignment [design file](/desktop/design.png)

 ## Instructions